scottcorgan/awesome-js-drama/README.md

 A collection of Javascript topics that spark the just might spark the next revolt!

 This list is only meant to keep track of how often we as a people disagree with each other in JavaScript.
 This is **NOT** meant to harm, offend, exclude, bully, or make fun of people.
+Disagreeing leads to better programming!

 ### Rules